 Keyword difficulty pertains to the competition this term has.
 Opt for keywords with lower scores as these come with less competition.

-It’s also essential to choose a keyword with a high search volume, for this means that a lot of people are looking for that term.
+It’s also vital to pick a keyword with a high search volume.
+This means many people are looking for it.

 Also, consider using long-tail keywords, which are phrases that buyers search in Google.
 Although they have less search traffic, they generate better conversions because people are looking for them specifically.